SHIELD: Secure Hypernetworks for Incremental Expansion Learning Defense: Enhancing Certified Robustness of via Interval MixUp

-where $\hat{z}_{K,\hat{y}_a}$ and $\hat{z}_{K,\hat{y}_b}$ denote the components of the target network's interval output associated with classes $\hat{y}_a$ and $\hat{y}_b$, respectively, after $K$ transformations, as specified in Equation~\eqref{worstcase}.
+where $\hat{z}_{K,\hat{y}_a}$ and $\hat{z}_{K,\hat{y}_b}$ denote the components of the target network's interval output associated with classes $\hat{y}_a$ and $\hat{y}_b$, respectively, after $K$ transformations, as specified in Eq.~\eqref{worstcase}.
 This formulation enables us to retain certified robustness guarantees even for interpolated virtual samples, allowing us to benefit from MixUp's generalization while maintaining interval-based certification.

-Finally, to adapt Interval MixUp to the continual learning setting, we incorporate it into the overall objective by combining it with the hypernetwork regularization term from Equation~\eqref{eq:hyper_loss_reg}.
+Finally, to adapt Interval MixUp to the continual learning setting, we incorporate it into the overall objective by combining it with the hypernetwork regularization term from Eq.~\eqref{eq:hyper_loss_reg}.
 The complete loss function becomes:

-where $\beta$ is a hyperparameter controlling the strength of the hypernetwork regularization, and $\mathcal{L}_{\text{out}}$ is defined as in Equation~\eqref{eq:hyper_loss_reg}.
+where $\beta$ is a hyperparameter controlling the strength of the hypernetwork regularization, and $\mathcal{L}_{\text{out}}$ is defined as in Eq.~\eqref{eq:hyper_loss_reg}.
 This final formulation ensures that our model can learn robust, certified representations in the context of continual learning.
-The training algorithm of our method is provided in Appendix K.
+The training algorithm of our method is provided in SM~\ref{appendix:sec_train_algo}.